jbowkett/writing/miscellaneous/my-bio.md

 ​James has almost 20 years experience as a lead developer in the finance industry at various banks, hedge funds and startups with applications ranging​ from fraud detection to pricing.
-He cares deeply about design and building quality into the heart of all software.
+He cares deeply about design and building quality into the heart of all software and is a firm advocate of XP practices such as TDD and BDD.

 ---